Compositional equivalences based on Open pNets: Full details of the Simple Protocol Example

+In Figure \ref{Appendix:ImplOA2} we recall the weak open automaton of \symb{SimpleProtocolImpl}.
 This drawing is based on the observation that states 202 and 000 are only linked by a "pure $\tau$" transition, and have exactly the same possible behaviours.
-In this configuration we can guarantee that they are Weak bisimilar, and we have merged their (incoming and outgoing) transitions in the Figure.
+In this configuration we can guarantee that they are weak bisimilar, and we have merged their (incoming and outgoing) transitions in the figure.
 We denote this equivalence class of states as $\{000,202\}$.

 Full details of the weak transitions is listed here:

 In the first 3 weak transitions, $S$ denotes the set of all global states.

 $ W_\tau = \openrule {\{\}, True, ()} {S \OTWeakarrow {\tau} S}$